Madraceee/decentralised-disaster-response/README.md

 By having a decentralised system using blockchain, the information is available to everyone and this information is immutable.
 The government can use the information from the smart contract for auditing/ analysis of the disaster.
 The citizens and political representatives can use this information to fix problems in the society and also prevent them from occurring again.
-(pls check and tell if this is ok)

 ## How it works